What We Believe

 2 Timothy 3:16-17; 2 Peter 1:20-21

-The central purpose of God’s revelation in Scripture is to call people into fellowship with Him.
+The central purpose of God’s revelation in Scripture is to call people into fellowship with Him through His Son Jesus.
 Originally created to be in relationship with God, humans defied Him by going their own independent way, resulting in alienation from Him and the innate inability to please God.
 This fall took place at the beginning of human history; since then all people have suffered these consequences and are in need of the saving grace of God.

-The salvation of humanity is completely a work of God’s free grace; it is not in any way the result of human works or goodness.
-Each person can receive salvation by repentance and faith.
+The salvation of humanity is completely a work of Jesus' free grace; it is not in any way the result of human works or goodness.
+Each person can receive salvation by repentance and faith in Jesus.
 God’s Word assures individuals that He will continue His saving work in them forever.

 John 3:16; 2 Cor 5:19; Ephesians 2:14-16